go-ozzo/ozzo-dbx/README.md

 ## Supporting New Databases

-While `ozzo-dbx` provides out-of-box support for most major relational databases, its open architecture allows you to add support for new databases.
+While `ozzo-dbx` provides out-of-box query building support for most major relational databases, its open architecture allows you to add support for new databases.
 The effort of adding support for a new database involves:

 * Create a struct that implements the `QueryBuilder` interface.
 You may use `BaseQueryBuilder` directly or extend it